laboon/CS1632_Summer2018/deliverables/1/deliverable1.md

 Player X, enter move >
 ```

-The specific requirements are listed in the file requirements.txt.
+The specific requirements are listed in the file `requirements.txt`.

 Please feel free to email me at laboon at cs pitt edu or come to office hours to discuss any problems you have.